Harris interview with Fox News showcases a change in strategy for Democrats with network

 “It's not worthwhile doing interviews on Fox because it all just averages out into NOTHING,” he wrote on Truth Social.
 “Fox News has totally lost its way.”

-Trump on Wednesday appeared on Fox, hours before Harris, in a pre-taped town hall meeting featuring women voters and hosted by Harris Faulkner.
+Trump on Wednesday appeared on Fox, hours before Harris, in a pre-taped town hall meeting featuring female voters and hosted by Harris Faulkner.

+Baier's interview with Harris was combative, starting with a discussion on immigration and touching on the economy, the Biden administration and polls showing Americans think the nation is on the wrong track.
+At times they seemed to be talking past each other.

+“I'm in the middle of responding to the point you're raising and I'd like to finish,” Harris said at one point.

-Harris' running mate, Tim Walz, has appeared two weeks in a row on “Fox News Sunday,” which runs on both the broadcast and cable news.
+Harris' running mate, Tim Walz, has appeared two weeks in a row on “Fox News Sunday,” which runs on both broadcast and cable.
 Host Shannon Bream said she was “a little bit surprised” when the Democratic campaign reached out prior to his appearance this past Sunday.

 “I think folks are still undecided out there,” Walz replied.
 “I appreciate you.
 You ask good, hard questions and your viewers get a chance to hear.”